$ cd fundamentals-of-devops

 2 | The max_fail_percentage parameter tells Ansible to abort a deployment if more than this percent of servers hit an

 error during upgrade.
-Setting this to 30% with three servers means that if a single server fails to update,
+Setting this to 30% with three servers means that Ansible will abort the deployment if even a

 res.end('Fundamentals of DevOps!\n');